PI: Dr. Gita Martohardjono

 The experimental sentences contain several sub-types of relative clauses.
 Previous literature has demonstrated a robust asymmetry in processing difficulty between different types of relative clauses across a range of languages using a number of methodologies.
 The robustness of this asymmetry allows us to explore the more subtle effects of sociolinguistic variables relating to use, exposure, and language attitudes.

-The results of this research will contribute to our understanding of how first languages are processed differently among different types of bilinguals, particularly when the first language is not the socially dominant language.
+The results of this research will contribute to our understanding of how sentences are processed differently among different types of bilinguals, particularly when the first language is not the socially dominant language.